 These can describe fully integrated software suites, which carry out a range of CRM and patient engagement functions, to specialized tools that automate or manage one aspect of your patient engagement strategies.

 If you’re keen to enhance the efficacy of your engagement strategy with software, apps, or online platforms, our Patient Engagement in Healthcare: 5 Apps & Technology Tools article is a brilliant place to start.
-For even more recommendations, tips, and advice, check out our reviews of the Best Patient Engagement Solutions available today.

 Ultimately, patient engagement strategies are designed to reinvent, or revolutionize the patient-provider relationship – and context – so that those we help can enjoy improved health and wellbeing.